CanonicalLtd/maas-docs/src/en/installconfig-sources.md

-Title: Boot images import configuration
+Title: Import Images Configuration
 TODO: 	Update to use the GUI

-# Boot images import configuration
+# Import Images Configuration

 The configuration for where a Region Controller downloads its images is defined by a set of "sources".
 Each "source" defines a Simplestreams repository